Administration

 Christopher Thibdeau, Director of Operations

 Christopher Thibdeau is a Boston based musician and educator and currently serves as the Operations Director for the Suzuki School of Newton, Massachusetts.
-Landing in Atlanta after graduate school, he was the Limited Term Assistant Professor of Music Education (Strings) at Kennesaw State University (KSU), the Music Director of the Metropolitan Youth Symphony Orchestras of Atlanta, the Assistant Conductor of the Georgia Tech Symphony Orchestra and the Conductor of the Atlanta Chamber Music Festival.
+Landing in Atlanta after graduate school, he was the Music Director of the Metropolitan Youth Symphony Orchestras of Atlanta, the Assistant Conductor of the Georgia Tech Symphony Orchestra and the Conductor of the Atlanta Chamber Music Festival.
 Christopher has also previously served as the Interim Music Director of the Georgia Symphony Orchestra and Chorus and the Conductor & Artistic Manager of Orchestras for the Atlanta Music Project.
+In 2016 he was a guest teaching artist at the Afghanistan National Institute of Music’s (ANIM) Summer Residency program.
+During his time in Kabul, Christopher taught cello and conducting lessons, and had the opportunity to work with the first-ever female Afghan conductor, Negin Khpolwak.
+ANIM was founded in 2010 by Dr. Ahmad Sarmast to rebuild music education in Afghanistan.
+They are currently in exile, based in Lisbon, Portugal, until they can one day return to Kabul.

 Mr. Thibdeau’s diverse career has led him to work in the Orchestra Management offices of Boston Symphony Orchestra as well as in finance in Post Office Square.
-He holds a Bachelor of Music degree in Cello Performance from the Eastman School of Music where he studied cello with Alan Harris and orchestral conducting with Neil Varon, and a Master of Music degree in Orchestral Conducting from the Cleveland Institute of Music where he studied with Carl Topilow.
+Christopher holds a Bachelor of Music degree in Cello Performance from the Eastman School of Music where he studied cello with Alan Harris and orchestral conducting with Neil Varon, and a Master of Music degree in Orchestral Conducting from the Cleveland Institute of Music where he studied with Carl Topilow.

 Patty Drukker, Preschool Director